SAP/fosstars-rating-core/docs/alternatives.md

 It tries to collect some data automatically but also can take data entered by a user.
 Unfortunately, the project looks inactive.

+## Scorecard

+Here is what [the project's page](https://github.com/ossf/scorecard) says about the goals:

+> Goals
+> 1. Automate analysis and trust decisions on the security posture of open source projects.
+>
+> 1. Use this data to proactively improve the security posture of the critical projects the world depends on.
+>

 ## Others

 There are several other projects which collect data about project activity,